-Have a backup situation.
-Carry debit cards from two different banks and store them in separate places.
-If you lose one you can transfer money from one bank to the other.
-I prefer using ATMs instead of money transfer.
-Be very careful for pin scams.
+Have a backup situation!
+Carry cards from different banks and store them in separate places.
+If you lose one you can transfer money to other easily.
+I prefer ATMs over exchange kiosks.
+Be careful for pin scams.
 TransferWise is a great solution for a 2nd money source with free intl debt card + fast & cheap intl bank transfers.

 “If you see it, eat it.”
 Eat street food.
 Go with your gut on food safety but don’t over judge it.
 When ordering food remember that just because you order a “salad” doesn’t mean it will be a salad.
 This rule applies to EVERYTHING.

-A backup battery is a MUST.
-I prefer FaceTime audio for calls.
+A backup battery is a must.
+I prefer FaceTime audio for calls for the quality.
 If you plan to use foreign SIM cards unlock your phone one week before your trip.
-T-Mobile & Google Fi have a great unlimited data plan that works in most countries.
-T-Mobile's is around $100.
-Google Fi will be $30-60.
+Google Fi has a good unlimited data plan that works in most countries.

 Learn some language: Hello, thank you, delicious.
 Being able to ask "what's your name" is always a good icebreaker.
 Put yourself in other people’s shoes.
 When in doubt concede.

-Use metered cabs (taxi lines) to avoid overcharging.
-Best to have the address you’re going to written in the native language, especially in places like Korea or Japan.
+Use taxi lines and always ask for the meter to avoid overcharging.
+It's best to have the address you’re going to written in the native language, especially in places like Korea or Japan.